-The Forex market — also known as the FX or foreign exchange — is a global decentralized market where national currencies are traded like goods.
+The Forex market — also known as FX or foreign exchange — is a global decentralized market where national currencies are traded like goods.
 Due to its global and decentralized nature, it is open 24/5.
 Forex is the world’s biggest market with a daily trading volume of $5 trillion (25 times the equity market).

-Prior to the 1970s, Forex trading was carried out mostly by large international companies that requires various currencies due to their global presence.
+Prior to the 1970s, Forex trading was carried out mostly by large international companies that required various currencies due to their global presence.
 Forex trading, therefore, was a by-product of trading other goods and assets.
 Since the 1970s, however, there has been an increase in currency trading, fueled by both operational and speculative reasons.

 The Gold Standard

 Gold served as a mean of exchange for millenia.
-There is no surprise that the gold standard was used as a universal currency and was widely spread in international trade until the 20th century.
+There is no surprise that the gold standard was used as the universal currency and was widely spread in international trade until the 20th century.
 The gold standard was created so that governments across the globe could guarantee that the value of currency conversion into gold was maintained.
-Essentially this meant that each unit of currency was backed by particular amount of gold.
+Essentially this meant that each unit of currency was backed by a particular amount of gold.

 Governments maintained substantial gold reserves to meet the demand for currency exchanges.
 During the late nineteenth century, all major economies have pegged their national currencies to gold.
 Gold was used as an intermediary and a measure of value when one currency was exchanged for another at a fixed rate.
 This method of exchange is a forefather of Forex as we know it today.

 Two World Wars marked the beginning of the end of the gold standard.
 Nations, embroiled in war, printed more and more money in order to sustain their war effort.
 The financial needs were so huge that the amounts of gold were not enough to sustain the printing.
-More than that, lack of gold in Europe was particularly harsh after World War 2.
+More than that, the lack of gold in Europe was particularly harsh after World War 2.

 Bretton Woods and Free Floating Currencies

 Thanks to the introduction of the Internet in trading we now have an opportunity to buy and sell currencies online.
 Technology has led to massive growth in the volume of FX market transactions.
 Not only transactions are carried out faster than ever before but a greater number of participants are able to join the market.
-In the past two decades innovations in web-related connectivity and technologies have made it possible for numerous independent brokers to develop internet-based trading platforms.
+In the past two decades innovations in web-related connectivity and technologies have made it possible for numerous independent brokers to develop Internet-based trading platforms.
 These brokers act as market-makers and provide two-way quotes for each currency pair that they are trading.
 Traders, in their turn can enjoy fast and reliable transactions that do not require anything except for a PC and an Internet connection.

 What the future holds for Forex trading?
-It is hard to predict what exactly will happen to the world’s largest financial market, yet it is certain that technology and hi-tech products will play an even greater role in trading in the upcoming years.Trade now
+It is hard to predict what exactly will happen to the world’s largest financial market, yet it is certain that technology and hi-tech products will play an even greater role in trading in the upcoming years.Trade Forex